LOVENISH-GOYAL/lovely-whatsapp-fab/README.md

 ```
 ## Props:
 * phoneNumber: Your whatsapp chat phone number.
-* message: A message that will be written in yours chatbox by default when whatsapp open.
+* message: A message that will be written in user's chatbox by default when whatsapp open.
 They can edit this message before send.

 ## Preview
 ![Preview Image](images/preview.jpg)